preeti276/Android-Custom-Progress-Bar/README.md

  </ul><br>

  <h5>NOTE<h5>
-  Uncomment the fill color code in <a href = "https://github.com/preeti276/Android-Custom-Progress-Bar/blob/master/app/src/main/java/com/example/customprogressbar/CustomWaveView.java"></a> CustomWaveView if you need the view with color as shown above.
-Though the recommended way is to use is without fill loop as shown below so as to improve the effeciency since the fill color tends to slow down the app performance.
+  Uncomment the fill color code in <a href = "https://github.com/preeti276/Android-Custom-Progress-Bar/blob/master/app/src/main/java/com/example/customprogressbar/CustomWaveView.java"></a> CustomWaveView if you need the view with color as shown below.
+Though the recommended way is to use is without fill loop (as shown above) so as to improve the efficiency since the fill color tends to slow down the app performance.